Akegarasu/sd-webui-images-browser/README.md

 and restart your stable-diffusion-webui, then you can see the new tab "Image Browser".

+Please be aware that when scanning a directory for the first time, the png-cache will be built.
+This can take several minutes, depending on the amount of images.

 ## Recent updates
 - Additional sorting and filtering by EXIF data including .txt file information
 - Recyle bin option